 It is interesting that the Gale-Berlekamp analysis revolves around \emph{anti-concentration} bounds, which are precisely the opposite of discrepancy-minimization.
 Our algorithm for this problem beats the complexity of the optimized algorithm of \cite{H19} which required $n^{5+o(1)}$ processors.

-\begin{theorem}[MAX-CUT Approximation] Let $\eps > 0$ be an arbitrary constant.
-Given an $n$-vertex $m$-edge graph $G(V,E)$, there is a deterministic parallel algorithm using $\tilde O (mn^3)$ processors and polylogarithmic time to find an $\alpha (1 - \eps)$ approximate MAX-CUT of $G$, where $\alpha \approx 0.878$ is the Goemans-Williamson approximation constant \cite{GW95}. \end{theorem}
+\begin{theorem}[MAX-CUT Approximation] Given an $n$-vertex $m$-edge graph $G$, there is a deterministic parallel algorithm using $\tilde O (m n^3)$ processors and polylogarithmic time to find an $\alpha (1 - \eps)$ approximate MAX-CUT of $G$, where $\alpha \approx 0.878$ is the Goemans-Williamson approximation constant \cite{GW95} and $\eps > 0$ is an arbitrary constant. \end{theorem}

-The SDP relaxation of MAX-CUT can be approximated in polylogarithmic time and near-linear work by \cite{ALO16}, so we will be concerned with rounding the SDP solution.
-A rounding procedure was presented in \cite{S02}, which however required a very large number of processors.
-We drastically improve the processor complexity, getting closer to the \textit{sequential} $\tilde O(n^3)$ runtime of \cite{BK05}.
+For comparison, a \textit{sequential} deterministic $\alpha$-approximation with $\tilde O(n^3)$ runtime was shown in \cite{BK05}.
+This relies on the method of conditional expectation, which is hard to parallelize.
+The work of \cite{S02} used the automata derandomization framework to get a parallel deterministic $\alpha(1 - \eps)$-approximation algorithm.
+The main downside of this approach is the huge polynomial processor complexity (on the order of $n^{100}$).

 The complexity bounds in \Cref{th1,th2} do not depend on fast matrix multiplication; the runtimes are valid even using naive multiplication (with $\omega = 3$).
 Although the new algorithms are still not fully work-efficient, this makes progress toward practical deterministic parallel algorithms.